FedKLPR: KL-Guided Pruning-Aware Federated Learning for Person Re-Identification: Experimental Results

-\textbf{\textit{2) Network Architecture.}} In this paper, we adopt FedCAPR \cite{FedCAPR} as our baseline framework and employ ResNet-50 and ResNet-34 \cite{resnet}, both pre-trained on ImageNet \cite{imagenet}, as backbone feature extractors to evaluate the effectiveness of the proposed components in FedKLPR.
-For the non-pruning evaluation, we follow state-of-the-art federated unsupervised person re-identification methods \cite{FedUReID, FedUCA, FedUCC, FedUCC2, FedCAPR} and utilize ResNet-50 to assess the performance of our KL-divergence regularization loss (KLL) and KL-divergence-based aggregation weight (KLAW) under non-IID data conditions.
-For the pruning evaluation, we also use the backbone with the more lightweight ResNet-34 to investigate the effectiveness of the proposed pruning-related strategies in FedKLPR, including Pruning Ratio Weight (PRW), Sparse Activation Skipping (SAS), and Cross-Round Recovery (CRR), in both performance retention and communication efficiency.
+\textbf{\textit{2) Network Architecture.}} We adopt FedCAPR \cite{FedCAPR} as the baseline framework and use ResNet-50 pretrained on ImageNet \cite{imagenet} as the backbone feature extractor.
+For the non-pruning evaluation, following state-of-the-art federated unsupervised person re-ID methods \cite{FedUReID, FedUCA, FedUCC, FedUCC2, FedCAPR}, we evaluate the effectiveness of KL-Divergence Regularization Loss (KLL) and KL-Divergence-aggregation Weight (KLAW) under non-IID data distributions.
+For the pruning evaluation, we use the same backbone to assess the proposed pruning-related components, including Pruning-ratio-aggregation Weight (PRAW) and Cross-Round Recovery (CRR), in terms of accuracy preservation and communication efficiency.

-\textbf{\textit{3) Implementation Details.}} The FedKLPR framework consisted of eight client nodes, each assigned an independent dataset.
-Training was conducted over 20 global communication rounds, with five local epochs performed on each client per round before aggregation.
-The optimization procedure utilized the Adam optimizer with a base learning rate of $\eta$ = 3.5e-4.
-Two key coefficients were introduced in the loss formulation: the camera-aware loss coefficient, following the original design in FedCAPR, and the regularization coefficient $\delta$, which was empirically set to 0.13 to balance convergence and regularization optimally.
-This configuration was selected after preliminary experiments demonstrated its effectiveness in achieving stable convergence across heterogeneous client datasets.
+\textbf{\textit{3) Implementation Details.}} FedKLPR was instantiated with eight clients, each corresponding to one benchmark re-ID dataset.
+Training was conducted for 20 global communication rounds, with five local epochs per client in each round.
+We used the Adam optimizer with a base learning rate of $\eta = 3.5 \times 10^{-4}$.
+The camera-aware loss coefficient followed FedCAPR, and the KLL regularization coefficient $\delta$ was empirically set to 0.15.
+For KLPWA, $\sigma$ and $\tau$ were set to 0.8 and 0.2, respectively, in the pruning setting, and to 1.0 and 0.0 in the non-pruning setting.

-Following local training, clients that meet a predefined accuracy threshold proceed to a personalized adaptive pruning phase.
-This mechanism utilizes a fine-grained controller to dynamically adjust the pruning ratio, allowing the removal of up to 9\% of model parameters per round.
-To prevent over-pruning, the pruning ratio is automatically reduced when saturation is detected.
-The pruning process spans 10 evaluation epochs, during which the system makes epoch-wise decisions on whether to continue pruning.
-The procedure terminates when either the target pruning level, which is 70\%, is achieved or the maximum number of evaluation epochs is reached, after which the pruned personalized model is transmitted back to the central server for aggregation.
+After local training, clients with accuracy above 55\% entered the personalized adaptive pruning phase.
+The pruning controller removed up to 9\% of parameters per communication round.
+CRR used two thresholds, $\Delta_{rd}$ and $\Delta_{ep}$, both set to 1.5\%, to regulate pruning.
+Pruning was activated when the inter-round accuracy degradation was below $\Delta_{rd}$, and was retained only when the post-pruning accuracy drop remained within $\Delta_{ep}$; otherwise, the pruning operation was revoked.
+The pruning process was performed for up to 10 evaluation epochs and terminated once the target pruning ratio of 70\% or the maximum number of evaluation epochs was reached.